 New York Court Says No Setoff for DSSD Benefits

 The Court in Brutvan held, as a matter of law, the Plan language at issue manifests a plain and unambiguous intent to provide LTD benefits without offsets for DSSD.
 The Plan specifically states that a offset may be taken for SSDI benefits the Employee or any third party receives… on the Employee’s behalf.
 The Court refused to look outside the Plan for evidence of intent of Plan terms, stating that “if Cigna had intended for DSSD benefits to be offset against LTD benefits it could have made specific reference to “family, spouse, children or dependents in the Plan,” however, it did not.

 This ruling is a definite windfall for policyholders who have ambiguous policy language regarding what the insurance company is permitted to take as a offset.
-This case is an example of why it’s important to read your policy carefully prior to agreeing to allow your insurance company to improperly take an offset of your monthly benefits.
+This case was not handled by our firm, but we believe it is an example of why it’s important to read your policy carefully prior to agreeing to allow your insurance company to improperly take an offset of your monthly benefits.
 If you have questions or concerns regarding your disability benefits and would like to speak with one of our experienced attorneys, please feel free to contact Dell & Schaefer.